 New York City FC (3-3-1, 10 points) came out strong and dominated time of possession throughout the game, but the hosts were unable to overcome Orlando City’s (5-1-0, 15 points) two goals in the end.
 The Lions improved to 5-1-2 all-time against their fellow 2015 expansion team and 2-1-1 at Yankee Stadium.

 Orlando City came out in the 4-4-2 diamond preferred by Jason Kreis with the same exact lineup as last weekend vs. LA Galaxy.

 The Lions seem to be settling into the diamond nicely as the season goes along, and the team defense mentality was evident early on.
-NYCFC did have over 58% possession in the first half, but only managed one truly good chance in the 24th minute when Maxi Moralez got a head on the ball in the box.
+NYCFC had more than 58% possession in the first half, but only managed one truly good chance in the 24th minute, when Maxi Moralez got a head on the ball in the box.
 Fortunately, Joe Bendik was able to easily handle the attempt.
-The Blues did have another attempt a minute later but Tommy McNamara couldn’t beat Bendik.
+The Blues did have another attempt a minute later, but Tommy McNamara couldn’t beat Bendik.

 Orlando City was more settled at the start of the second half, though New York City continued to win time of possession.
 Most of NYCFC’s attack came from the right side of the field through Jack Harrison.

 Orlando City was able to make the most of its chances, and defended as a whole team, enabling the Lions to come away with the win in New York.
-NYCFC won the time of possession with 62.6% and 12 corner kicks.
-Despite those statistics, Orlando CIty won the most important part of any match, goals scored.
+NYCFC won the time of possession, with 62.6%, and won 12 corner kicks.
+Despite those statistics, Orlando City won the most important part of any match, goals scored.

 Orlando City is back in action Saturday, April 29 against the Colorado Rapids at Orlando City Stadium.